zoquero/sbench/README.md

 # Summary

-Simple, tunable and lightweight benchmarking tool written in C for testing CPU, memory, disk and network.
+Simple, tunable and lightweight benchmarking tool written in C for testing infrastructure (CPU, memory, disk and network).

 Angel Galindo ( zoquero@gmail.com ), november of 2016